Chenzhou Hunan, China Travel Guide

 Travelers confirm their routine vaccinations are up-to-date before visiting China.
 Currently, China does not specify vaccinations for entry from most countries unless arriving from a yellow fever endemic area.
 In such cases, a valid yellow fever vaccination certificate is presented.

 A consultation with a doctor or travel clinic several weeks before the trip provides personalized recommendations based on health history and travel plans.
 Certain countries require a health declaration form for entry to China, completed either online or upon arrival.
-Check official government travel advisories for the most current health entry requirements.
+Check official government advice for travel to the most current health entry requirements.

 Ensure all routine vaccinations are current.